 Bakarkhani Roti Recipe

-Bakarkhani Roti is a mildly sweet tandoori bread from Mughlai cuisine which is still popular in some parts of Old Delhi.
-Served with spicy mutton and chicken gravies, this shahi roti is a treat to the tastebuds.
+Bakarkhani Roti is a mildly sweet, tandoori bread from Mughlai cuisine that remains popular in some parts of Old Delhi.
+Served with spicy mutton and chicken gravies, this shahi roti is a treat for the taste buds.
+Make it at home using my easy recipe.

 Servings: 8 people